 Steep composite cliff of mudstone overlain by till.
-MU17/6 (right) and MU17/7 (left) (both Locally Active July 2018)
+MU17/6 Locally Active September 2020

 Recent local rock fall in the mudstone cliff.
 MU17/6 (Locally Active).

 Units MU17/8 and MU17/9 are located immediately west of Peak Steel.
 Unit MU17/8 has a steep lower slope which is actively eroding and a shallower upper slope which supports some vegetation cover.
 Unit MU17/9 is steep with little vegetation.
 These units remain classified as Partly Active in 2018, as they have been since 2002.